-There are a lot of factors to consider when choosing between contact lenses and eyeglasses for vision correction.
+There are a lot of factors to consider when it comes to contacts vs. glasses for vision correction.
 Which better suits your lifestyle?
 Your aesthetic?
 Your budget?
-And, most importantly, which one is better for your overall eye health?
+And, most importantly, which one is better for your eye health?

 One is not necessarily better than the other.
 Each has pros and cons, and it’s ultimately up to you to decide what works best.
 This also does not need to be an absolute either/or choice.
 Many people choose to switch between the two!